RishiKandi/RishiKandi/README.md

    - Continuous Integration/Continuous Deployment (CI/CD) pipelines
    - Infrastructure as Code (IaC) with tools like Terraform and Ansible
    - Containerization and orchestration using Docker and Kubernetes
-   - Cloud platforms: AWS, Azure, and GCP
+   - Cloud platforms: Azure, Aws.
    - Monitoring and observability with tools like Prometheus and Grafana
    - Version control with Git and GitOps workflows